 A.C., a 10-year-old girl, was starved and tortured with the knowledge of her caregiver, Hyacinth Poouahi (pictured left).
 A.C. was homeschooled.
 A.C., then age 9, was dropped off at Poouahi’s home in November 2004 by her biological mother, Crystal McGrath, who was a friend of Poouahi.
 Three education professionals at A.C.’s school, Keonepoko Elementary School, all reported suspicions of abuse… Read more »

-Shaelynn A. Lehano-Stone, age 9, was starved to death by her parents, Kevin Lehano and Tiffany Stone (pictured center and right), and her grandmother Henrietta Stone (pictured left).
+Shaelynn A. Lehano-Stone, age 9, was starved to death by her parents, Kevin Lehano and Tiffany Stone, and her grandmother Henrietta Stone.
 Shaelynn was homeschooled.
 Shaelynn and her brother were removed from their parents’ custody in 2007 after Lehano assaulted Tiffany Stone.
-Later, Henrietta Stone became Shaelynn’s legal guardian, although her parents lived in… Read more »
+Later, Henrietta Stone became Shaelynn’s legal guardian, although her parents lived in the same apartment complex and were… Read more »

 Medical personnel responding to an emergency call in early January, 2007, found an emaciated 11-year-old girl.
 Some reports indicate that the girl weighed under 30 pounds.
 The girl was taken to the hospital and then sent to live with her grandparents in South Carolina.
 Medical authorities reported that she will suffer permanent developmental disabilities as the result of severe long-term malnutrition….
 Read more »